tmobile/magentaA11y/_checklist-native/date-picker.md

     Text can resize up to 200% without losing information
 ---

+## Android

-## Developer notes
+### Developer notes

-- Spinners and pickers provide a quick way to select one value from a set.
-Spinners/ Pickers all follow this page's guidance
-- Use native menus when at all possible vs a custom element, as it will handle expected behavior without additional development effort
-- Screen reader focus moves to the picker or spinner when it opens.
-Sometimes it takes one swipe to enter spinner on Android
-- "Picker item, adjustable" "swipe up or down to adjust the value" for custom actions on the picker are the common announcements on iOS.
-Done button closes picker and screen reader focus should move to the button that opened the picker
-- The value or option that the user chose must be announced along with the name and role
+- Date pickers can display past, present, or future dates.
+Clearly indicate important dates, such as current and selected days.
+Follow common patterns, like a calendar view

 ### Name
 - Name describes the purpose of the control

-- **iOS Tips**
-  - Set a label in Interface Builder in the Identity Inspector
-  - Group visible text label and the control in the same view container: `accessibilityFrameInContainerSpace`
-  - `setTitle( ) method`
-  - If no visible label, use `accessibilityLabel` on control
-  - `Hint` is used sparingly and if the results of interacting with it are not obvious from the control's label.
-  - Match visible label, if any
-  - To hide labels from VoiceOver announcements, uncheck the Accessibility Enabled checkbox in the Identity Inspector
-  - If hiding visible label, use `accessibilityLabel` on control
-- **Android Tips**
+- **Android Views**
   - `android:text` XML attribute
-  - Optional: use `contentDescription` for a more descriptive name, depending on type of view and for elements without a visible label
+  - Use `contentDescription`, depending on type of view and for elements (icons) without a visible label
   - `contentDescription` overrides `android:text`
-  - Use `labelFor` attribute to connect the visible label to the control
+  - Use `labelFor` attribute to associate the visible label with the control
+- **Jetpack Compose**
+  - By default, the programmatic name is the visible text label of the segment
+  - Compose uses semantics properties to pass information to accessibility services
+  - Optional: use `contentDescription` for a more descriptive name to override the default text label
+  - Example specification of contentDescription in compose: `modifier = Modifier.semantics { contentDescription = "" }`

 ### Role

-- **iOS**
-  - UIPickerView
-  - UIDatePicker
-  - "picker item" and/or "adjustable" can be the role
-- **Android**
+- Follow native component role
-  - Spinner Class
+- **Android Views**
   - DatePickerDialog
-  - TimePickerDialog
-  - See native date or time pickers in Gmail or Settings to determine the specific device's swipe order and behavior (Ex: Gmail-Compose-Menu-Schedule send-Pick date & time)
+  - See native date pickers in Gmail or Settings to determine the specific device's swipe order and behavior (Ex: Gmail-Compose-Menu-Schedule send-Pick date & time)
+- **Jetpack Compose**
+  - `DatePicker`
+  - `DatePickerDialog`
+  - `DateRangePicker`

 ### Groupings

-- Visible label and control are grouped together in one swipe
-- Visible label and other non-interactive elements can be grouped together in one swipe in a table row
-- **iOS**
-  - `accessibilityFrame`
-  - `accessibilityFrameInContainerSpace`
-  - GroupView
+- N/A
-  - Only the container class is an accessible element
-- **Android**
+- **Android Views**
+  - Follow native component grouping
-  - ViewGroup
+- **Jetpack Compose**
-  - Set the container objects `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
-In doing so, accessibility services can present the inner elements' `contentDescription` or names, one after the other, in a single announcement
+  - Follow native component grouping

 ### State

-- **iOS**
-  - Active: `isEnabled property`
-  - Disabled: `UIAccessibilityTraitNotEnabled`.
-Announcement: dimmed
-- **Android**
+- **Android Views**
   - Active: `android:enabled=true`
   - Disabled: `android:enabled=false`.
 Announcement: disabled
+- **Jetpack Compose**
+  - Active: default state is active and enabled.
+Use `Tab(enabled = true)` to specify explicitly
+  - Disabled:  `Tab(enabled = false)` announces as disabled
+  - Alternatively can use `modifier = Modifier.semantics { disabled() }` to announce as disabled

 ### Focus
 - Only manage focus when needed.
 Primarily, let the device manage default focus
 - Consider how focus should be managed between child elements and their parent views
-- Moving focus into the picker/spinner tells the screen reader user there is a picker available
-- Screen reader focus can move out of the picker onto the rest of the screen, as it is not considered a modal on iOS, not on Android

-- **iOS**
-  - `accessibilityViewIsModal` contains the screen reader focus inside the Modal
+- External keyboard tab order often follows the screen reader focus, but sometimes needs focus management
-  - `accessibilityElementIsFocused`
-  - `isAccessibilityElement` makes the element visible or not to the Accessibility API
-  - `accessibilityElementsHidden` indicates that the children elements of the target element are visible or not to the Accessibility API
-  - To move screen reader focus to newly revealed content: `UIAccessibilityLayoutChangedNotification`
-  - To NOT move focus, but dynamically announce new content: `UIAccessibilityAnnouncementNotification`
-- **Android**
+- **Android Views**
   - `importantForAccessibility` makes the element visible to the Accessibility API
   - `android:focusable`
   - `android=clickable`